Woman arrested for throwing son in canal in Punjabs Hoshiarpur district Police

 Woman arrested for throwing son in canal in Punjab's Hoshiarpur district: Police

-Hoshiarpur (PB): A woman has been arrested by the Punjab police for allegedly throwing her eight-year-old son into a canal near Uchi Bassi village in Punjab's Hoshiarpur district after repeated quarrel with her husband over monetary issues, a senior official said on Wednesday.
+Hoshiarpur (Punjab): A woman has been arrested by the Punjab police for allegedly throwing her eight-year-old son into a canal near Uchi Bassi village in Punjab's Hoshiarpur district after repeated quarrels with her husband over monetary issues, a senior official said on Wednesday.